 Not surprisingly, I will be using songs to highlight grammar usage and I’m going to focus mainly on two very common verb expressions: have to & don’t have to.

 Have to is not hard to understand is it?
-The meaning is similar to should or must.
+The meaning is similar to the Modal Verbs should or must.

 Have to is similar to must, BUT don’t have to is NOT similar to mustn’t.

 ♦ You must smoke outside.
 This is a rule.
 You have no choice.

 ♦ mustn’t = not allowed / a rule

 ♦ You mustn’t smoke inside the house.
 This is a rule.
 You have no choice.

 ♦ have to = should / it’s necessary